 I plan to use this website to...

 1.Share what I LEARN about Civics Education and Culturally Responsive Classrooms from my Fulbright & professional learning within NYC Public Schools

 2.Model a Cagebusting Classroom by showcasing what I TEACH and my students’ civic engagement & financial skills

 3.Blog about my TRAVEL experiences teaching & learning abroad

 4.STUDY how educators approach civic engagement & politics around the world

 5.MEMORIALIZE the rich history of Public Schools and identify artifacts connected to school as relevant teaching tools

 6.ELEVATE my students' activism around access to lead free, sustainable drinking water

-7.CONNECT with me online and follow what my students and I are working on in class.
+8.CONNECT with other individuals passionate about teaching & learning.
+Connect with me and follow what my students and I are working on.

 Learn more about ME, my school and my thoughts on education.
 Connect with me via the icons below

 My students’ work has been infused into a free online curriculum to help other educators interested in this.
 The U.S. Department of State offers Solving Global Problems, a free, self-paced online course to help educators prepare to ignite students’ critical thinking and creativity through a focus on tackling global problems.

 Fulbright Capstone websites are a required component for all U.S. State Department Fulbright TFG Award Recipients.
 The sites are not official Department of State publications.
 The views and information presented are the grantee's own and do not represent the Teachers for Global Classrooms Program, IREX, or the U.S. Department of State.
 These sites are a showcase of participants experiences and reflections while teaching and learning domestically & abroad while interacting with other cultures and people.